oracle/fmw-kubernetes/docs-source/content/soa-domains/patch_and_upgrade/upgrade-k8s-cluster.md

  For example, you can upgrade from 1.x to 1.x+1, but not from 1.x to 1.x+2.
  To upgrade a Kubernetes version, first all the master nodes of the Kubernetes cluster must be  upgraded sequentially, followed by the sequential upgrade of each worker node.

+*  See [here](https://v1-20.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.19 to 1.20
-*  See [here](https://v1-17.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from v1.16.x to v1.17.x.
+*  See [here](https://v1-21.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.20 to 1.21
-*  See [here](https://v1-18.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from v1.17.x to v1.18.x.
+*  See [here](https://v1-22.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.21 to 1.22
-* See [here](https://v1-19.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from v1.18.x to v1.19.x.
+*  See [here](https://v1-23.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) for Kubernetes official documentation to upgrade from 1.22 to 1.23